-Even (good) kicks could be so effective it is totally wrong to employ legs without a more than adequate preparation (read How to prepare legs to kick effectively).
+Even (good) kicks could be very effective, it is totally wrong to employ legs without a more than adequate preparation (read How to prepare legs to kick effectively).

 Are there no risky kicks?

-In a self-defense context we have 2 options in terms of kicking:
+In a self-defense context we have fundamentally 2 options in terms of kicking:

-- Below the knee – If we have a good balance, we can use kicks below the knee height “with a certain tranquility” (to stop, channel, hit, etc.); the important thing is to remain aligned with our gravity line (read How to improve balance: tricks and exercises, for example, if we do not know what we are doing, we should not lean forward to reach a target that is out of our reach)
+- Below the knee – If we possess a basic balance level, we can use kicks below the knee height “with a certain tranquility” (to stop, channel, hit, etc.); the important thing is to remain aligned with our gravity line (read How to improve balance: tricks and exercises)

-- Above the knee – To be able to use the legs above the knee height (kick to the head, etc.) we need a high martial standard (read The use of legs in a real fight)
+- Above the knee – To be able to use the legs above the knee height (kick to the ribs, head, etc.) we should be at medium-high martial level (read The use of legs in a real fight)

 Why high kicks are for experts only?